 What is sliding filament theory?

-At a very basic level each muscle fibre is made up of smaller fibres called myofibrils.
+At a very basic level, each muscle fibre is made up of smaller fibres called myofibrils.
 These contain even smaller structures called actin and myosin filaments.
-These filaments slide in and out between each other to form a muscle contractions, hence called the sliding filament theory!
+These filaments slide in and out between each other to form a muscle contraction hence called the sliding filament theory!

 The diagram above shows part a myofibril called a sarcomere.
 This is the smallest unit of skeletal muscle that can contract.
 Sarcomeres repeat themselves over and over along the length of the myofibril.